 Look at market trends: For whatever reason, some vehicles have lower resale values than other cars so it’s important to consider this when buying.

 Shop for a car with minimal wear: When you’re looking to buy a car, keep your eye out for a car that doesn’t look like it’s been beaten up by the previous owner/owners.
 Ideally, you find a car that just finished a three-year lease term, because leases typically have low mileage limits, so it’s likely the vehicle should still be in good shape.

-Drive it until it’s dead: If you don’t want to have to worry about the rate of depreciation, whether you buy a new or used car, drive it until it won’t drive anymore.
+Drive it until it’s dead: If you don’t want to worry about the rate of depreciation, whether you buy a new or used car, drive it until it doesn’t drive anymore.
 If you’re not worried about resale value, why would you be worried about the car’s value?

 If you plan on reselling every car you buy, you should follow these four tips to keep your car’s value as high as possible.

 - Keep scent-free: If you smoke in your car regularly, no matter how many times you spray Febreze the vehicle will always have a lingering cigarette smell.
 Having your car smell like cigarettes or any other unpleasant smell will decrease its value.